joldenb/wdi-orientation/README.md

 [comment]: <> (These things are important and if you can work through a good balance of the three first assessments and staying focused on the coursework, you'll make more progress than just trying to push through trying to get all the coursework done.
 Also help with your other Developers in recognizing when they might need to devote more time to the first three assessments)
 -->

+## Assessments
+General thoughts on assessments:
+The best way to program is to program.
+Try things out.
+Make mistakes and fix them.
+One of the great advantages of programming is that you can gain your 10,000 hours of practice with constant feedback from the computer itself.
+The important thing to remember is that this is a safe place to make these mistakes, fix them, and learn from them.

+Also, if the computer does what you want it to do, you've succeeded.
+This can be really confusing, but generally, "No news is good news," with a computer.
+If you are ever unsure of what's happening "under the hood", use the **Read-Search-Ask** policy.
+Your peers and the Consultants are here to help.

+"If you want to run fast run alone, if you want to run long run together." - Keynan proverb.

 ## Work and Feedback

 **Initial 1:1s** will take place the second week of the course and are required.
 These meetings are to help the